HEP-FCC/FCCeePhysicsPerformance/case-studies/higgs/mH-recoil/README.md

-## The Higgs boson mass from the recoil mass
+## The Higgs boson mass and σ(ZH) from the recoil mass with leptonic Z decays

 ### Abstract